nadeensami/on-memory-neurotechnologies/README.md

 # On Memory Neurotechnologies
 An interactive article on memory neurotechnologies created for the 2020 NeuroNexus Design Competition

-## Goal
+## Goals
-Create an interactive article that introduces the hippocampal memory prosthesis being developed at the USC Neural Modeling and Computation Lab.
-Deploy this article for gathering qualitative research on reader (e.g. patient and public) perspectives on future cognitive neurotechnologies.
-Release preliminary design recommendations for such devices.
+1. Create an interactive article that introduces the hippocampal memory prosthesis being developed at the USC Neural Modeling and Computation Lab.
+2. Deploy this article for gathering qualitative research on reader (e.g. patient and public) perspectives on future cognitive neurotechnologies.
+3. Release preliminary design recommendations for such devices.

 ![On Memory Neurotechnologies Architecture](assets/on_memory_neurotechnologies.png)